athifjey/CampaignDashboard/README.md

 The app has two widgets.

-The search widget will provide date filters to search campaigns by date range and a input field to search campaigns by name.
+The search widget will provide date filters to search campaigns by date range and an input field to search campaigns by name.

 When both date and name is given as input, the app will search for Campaign name only.